H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

 5. Match ends with moment of confirming all reports from its Parties.

+6. Organizers, at the request of both Participants or by their own decision, may end the Party by arbitrarily indicating the winner based on the assessment of the situation in the Match.

 ## 7. Punishments

 1. The Organizers have several options at their disposal to punish Participtants for non-compliance with the Regulations.
 The penalty levels are defined as follows: